joyceym8/Wireframe-Project/README.md

 ## Phew!
 Now what?

 Now that we are up and ready, it's time to create the project.
 I went ahead and created the basic folder structure for us.
-It's basically two mini-projects in one: the website and the app, hence the two main folders.
+It's basically two mini-projects in one: the website and the app, ~~hence the two main folders~~(the app folder wont sync since it's empty).

 You can scroll up and hit the issues button to see the different tasks we need to accomplish.
 The only one there now is about the project, so we may discuss what exactly we want to do.
 I'll add more to the list after we make a few more decisions.